partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 3. ハンドル [handle]

 [Hint: adding two dots can change one letter into another, for example "taiya" or "tire" can become "daiya" or "diamond"]

+### If you fail

+Cukeman: Cyu-cyu-cyu-cyu-cyu-cyuuu!
+No surprise, Prince Pup is no match for me!

+Momo: *sniff*...

+Barley: *whimper*

+Cukeman: Cyu-cyu-cyu!
+Too much for yas?
+I'll bring it one more time!

+Momo: Barley, are you ok?

+Barley: *whimper*

+Momo: Barley, come on!
+We have to help Earb!
+Please!

 ### At the penultimate riddle